Skip to main content

 );

-Force language
+Force languageโ€‹

-If you want to force the message language, you can pass the language parameter:
+If you want to force the message language, you can pass the language parameter: Here is the order of priority for the language: message.start param > init param > user property > browser language.

 await Screeb.StartMessage("<message-id>", language: "en");